ucladevx/embark-frontend/README.md

 - OnBoarding: student OnBoarding pages for now.
 We'll create a different set of OnBoarding pages for clubs in near feature
 - Login: Login for both student and club.
 We'll enable club's login in near future
 - Home: Home page with all features, which has 3 columns.
 The left column is to navigate through different pages and resources.
 Middle column is for the main features of the page, and right column is related to event scheduling with a calendar to help visualize.
 - user/userid: a route for each user.
-This would include the flows for user view club, user view user, club view user, and club view club
+This would include the flows for user views club, user views user, club views user, and club views club
 - profile: profile page for student/club to view their own profile

 ## Redux